Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/demo-tutorial/local-demo-with-docker.md

 :::

 :::info Recovery Testing Note
-To simplify recovery flow testing......
-**Important:** Once a user registers with a specific NFC tag (or manually entered serial), they cannot register again with the same one until the backend stack is restarted (e.g., by restarting the Docker Compose setup with --force-recreate).
+**Important:** Once a user registers with a specific NFC tag (or manually entered serial on emulator or device whithout NFC capabilities), they cannot register again with the same one until the backend stack is restarted (e.g., by restarting the Docker Compose setup with --force-recreate).
 :::